thingwave/ArrowheadCore-Translator-Fiware/README.md

   * If found, the key-value pairs are loaded in from the file.
   * If not found, the program looks for `config/default.conf` and load those values.
   * If this is also not found, the program throws an error, and the core system wil fail to start.
-* The active working directory is search for `app.conf`
+* The active working directory is searched for `app.conf`
   * If found, the key-value pairs inside this file override the values from `default.conf` (if the default value for a key is fine, the `app.conf` does not need to contain it)
   * If not found, the program looks for `config/app.conf` and use those values.